An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Introduction

-The remainder of this paper is organized as follows.
-In Section~\ref{outline}, we give an outline of the proof of Theorem~\ref{thm:UB}.
-In Section~\ref{notation}, we introduce additional notation and a useful probabilistic tool.
-In Section~\ref{proof}, we prove Theorem~\ref{thm:UB}.
+The rest of the paper is organized as follows.
+In Section~\ref{se:outline}, we give an outline of the proof of Theorem~\ref{thm:UB}.
+In Section~\ref{se:notation}, we introduce additional notation and some preliminary results.
+In Section~\ref{se:auxiliary}, we state an important auxiliary result, Theorem~\ref{thm:cstar}, and also state and prove other auxiliary results.
+In Section~\ref{se:proofbasecase}, we prove Theorem~\ref{thm:cstar} in the case~$r = 2$.
+In Section~\ref{se:proofs}, we complete the proof of Theorem~\ref{thm:cstar} and use it to deduce Theorem~\ref{thm:UB}.
 Finally, in Section~\ref{se:open}, we conjecture an improved lower bound on $p_c([n]^d, r)$.